Gary Pivo

 Biography

-Previously, Pivo was Dean of the Graduate College and Associate Dean of the College of Architecture, Planning and Landscape Architecture at Arizona and Chair of the Department of Urban Design and Planning at the University of Washington.
-While Dean of the Graduate College he was recognized as Administrator of the Year by the Graduate and Professional Student Council.
+In addition to his faculty posts, Dr. Pivo served in various administrative positions at UA including Dean of the Graduate College, Director of Graduate Interdisciplinary Programs, and Associate Dean of the College of Architecture, Planning and Landscape Architecture and Chair of the Department of Urban Design and Planning at the University of Washington.
+While Dean of the UA Graduate College he was recognized as Administrator of the Year by the UA Graduate & Professional Student Council.

-Dr. Pivo has published extensively on socially responsible property investing, sustainable urban water policy and sustainable urbanization.
-His work has been widely cited in scientific journals, text books, professional reports and government studies.
-In 2012, Dr. Pivo won the prestigious Legacy Award from the American Real Estate Society Journal of Real Estate Research for his paper Income, Value, and Returns in Socially Responsible Office Properties.
-His most recent work (with Xudong An of the Federal Reserve Bank of Philadelphia) examines the effects of sustainable property features on default risk in the CMBS market.
-He also recently completed a report on low income housing gaps in Pima County for Family Housing Resources, Inc. In 2015, Dr. Pivo was appointed Deputy Director of the Urban Water Innovations Network, a National Science Foundation Sustainability Research Network.
-His work has formed the basis for market innovations including the Real Capital Analytics Walk Score Commercial Property Price Indices, which was the first index to quantify the price value of walkability for commercial properties, the NCREIF Green/Sustainability Data Set that allowed institutional investors to monitor the financial performance of sustainable real estate and the Vert Global Sustainability Real Estate Fund, which for the first time allowed US investors to buy shares in a mutual fund composed of the world's most sustainable real estate investment trusts.
+Dr. Pivo has published extensively on socially responsible property investing, sustainable urban water policy and sustainable urbanization (see google scholar and his cv on this webpage for complete documentation).
+His most influential and foundational contributions were some of the first papers showing how urban form influences sustainability through effects on travel behaviors such as walking, transit use and auto dependence, how real estate investors can and should contribute to the broader movement of socially responsible investing, and how the sustainability features of buildings can improve property values and investment returns while lowering mortgage default risk.
+In 2012 he and Professor Jeffrey Fisher received the Journal of Real Estate Research Legacy Award from the American Real Estate Society, which recognizes foundational research shaping real estate scholarship, for their paper entitled Income, Value, and Returns in Socially Responsible Office Properties.
+In 2015, Dr. Pivo was appointed Deputy Director of the Urban Water Innovations Network, a National Science Foundation Sustainability Research Network.
+His research has formed the basis for several market innovations including the Real Capital Analytics Walk Score Commercial Property Price Indices, which was the first index to quantify the price value of walkability for commercial properties, the NCREIF Green/Sustainability Data Set that allowed institutional investors to monitor the financial performance of sustainable real estate and the Vert Global Sustainability Real Estate Fund, which for the first time allowed US investors to buy shares in a mutual fund composed of the world's most sustainable real estate investment trusts.

-Dr. Pivo has been invited to speak at meetings convened by leading organizations and institutions including the United Nations, BOMA Intl., the US and World Green Building Councils, the National Science Foundation, the National Building Museum, the Urban Land Institute, the National Trust for Historic Preservation and the Tokyo Institute of Technology.
-His comments on urban planning have been carried by The Economist, The New York Times, The Christian Science Monitor, National Public Radio and dozens of other local and national publications.
+Dr. Pivo has been invited to address dozens of leading organizations including the United Nations Environment Program Finance Initiative, BOMA Intl., the US and World Green Building Councils, the National Science Foundation, the National Building Museum, the Urban Land Institute, the National Trust for Historic Preservation and the Tokyo Institute of Technology.
+His comments on issues have been carried by dozens of media outlets including The Economist, The New York Times, The Christian Science Monitor, and National Public Radio.